 Buildup accumulates in the pipes, and leaves a soapy residue on you.

-Micellar water is a brilliant cleansing, toning alternative wherever and whenever your water-quality is not so great.
+Micellar water can be a brilliant cleansing, toning alternative wherever and whenever your water-quality is not so great.

-A swipe with a micellar-soaked cotton pad before (or even instead of!) your usual face-wash may make your cleanser more effective, since the surfactants melt makeup in one pass.
+A swipe with a micellar-soaked cotton pad after your usual face-wash will make for a more effective cleanse, since the surfactants melt makeup in one pass.